Ximi1970/systray-x/app/README.md

 # SysTray-X App

-Please be aware that the JSON file needs to be installed in the:
+Please be aware that the JSON file needs to be installed in the

 .mozilla/native-messaging-hosts (Firefox) config directory

 and NOT in the .thunderbird/native-messaging-hosts (Thunderbird) config dir.